-As of January 1, 2008, the Corporation adopted CICA standard, Capital Disclosures (Section 1535), which will require companies to disclose their objectives, policies and processes for managing capital.
-In addition, disclosures are to include whether companies have complied with externally imposed capital requirements.
+As of January 1, 2008, the Corporation adopted CICA standard, Capital Disclosures (Section 1535), which requires companies to disclose their objectives, policies and processes for managing capital.
+In addition, disclosures includes compliance with externally imposed capital requirements.

 Recent accounting pronouncements